This article was revised and updated on 27th May 2017.

 Be careful not to delete the comma at the end of the line.
 Save the file and exit the editor.

 Now, in the browser, refresh the Nextcloud web page.
 You should see the same files and folders as before.
 That completes the securing of the Nextcloud data.
+Although it is still owned by www-data user, the Nextcloud data is now outside of the Apache root directory, and is therefore inaccessible to regular web requests.

 Increase the Nextcloud Upload File Limit